-We will create a class library using .NET Standard 2.0 so that it can be used across all important .NET legacy platforms and cross-platform on Windows, macOS, and Linux operating systems, while also having access to a wide set of .NET APIs:
+We will create a class library using .NET Standard 2.0 so that it can be used across all important .NET legacy platforms and cross-platform on Windows, macOS, and Linux OSes, while also having access to a wide set of .NET APIs:

-- 1. Use your preferred code editor to add a new Class Library / classlib project named SharedLibrary that targets .NET Standard 2.0 to the Chapter07 solution: - If you use Visual Studio 2022, when prompted for the Target Framework, select .NET Standard 2.0, and then configure the startup project for the solution to the current selection. - If you use Visual Studio Code, include a switch to target .NET Standard 2.0, as shown in the following command:
+- 1. Use your preferred code editor to add a new Class Library / classlib project, named SharedLibrary, that targets .NET Standard 2.0 for the Chapter07 solution: - If you use Visual Studio, when prompted for the Target Framework, select .NET Standard 2.0, and then configure the startup project for the solution to the current selection. - If you use VS Code, include a switch to target .NET Standard 2.0, as shown in the following command: